grubk/GPT-OSS-API-Hosting-for-Vercel/README.md

    - Go to your Vercel dashboard
    - Navigate to your project settings
    - Add environment variable: `HF_TOKEN` with your Hugging Face API token
+   - Optional: Add `API_KEY` with a secure random string for API authentication

 3. **Deploy via Git**:
    - Push your code to GitHub/GitLab/Bitbucket